• Skip to primary navigation

 • House cleaning

-During this time, you may want to make a list of companies you need to update with your new address.
+During this time, you may want to list companies you need to update with your new address.
 Visit our other post for an extensive list.

 Get rid of as much food as possible before you move.